My Plantiful Cooking

 Notes

 *Rice -I am using brown rice as it is what I have on hand, but Jasmine or basmati rice will also work.
 Both refrigerated and freshly cooked rice can be used.
-If using freshly cooked rice, spread it out onto a large plate, and allow to cool completely before using.
+If using freshly cooked rice, spread it out on a large plate and let it cool completely before using.

 Helpful tips

-• Customize the seasonings – Add a teaspoon of fish sauce (or vegan fish sauce) for extra umami flavor.
-You can also add other aromatics, such as galangal and lemongrass to enhance the aroma of your fried rice.
+• Customize the seasonings - Add other aromatics, such as galangal and lemongrass, to enhance the aroma of your fried rice.

 • Add a source of protein - Shrimp, diced chicken, or squid are some great choices.
 Do sear them beforehand.
 Vegetarian options like pan-fried tofu, seitan, or scrambled eggs will also work.

-• Make it less spicy - You can omit the bird’s eye chilies for a milder version of tom yum fried rice.
+• Make it milder - Omit the bird's eye chilies for a milder version of tom yum fried rice.

-Storing - Leftover fried rice can be refrigerated for 3-4 days or frozen for 3 months.
+Storing and reheating - Leftover fried rice can be refrigerated for 3-4 days or frozen for 3 months.

-Reheating - Let the frozen rice thaw overnight in the fridge.
-Then, heat it in the microwave or on the stove, adding a splash of water if needed.
+Allow frozen fried rice to thaw overnight in the fridge.
+Then, reheat in the microwave or on the stove, adding a splash of water if needed.

 Save this recipe!